MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 > If you are a US Government customer, you'll have to publish Power BI dashboards using the deployment package available on GitHub.
 More information: [Appendix: Deploy the app and publish Power BI dashboard (US Government customers only)](#appendix-deploy-the-app-and-publish-power-bi-dashboard-us-government-customers-only).

 > [!NOTE]
-> If you intent to customize the report, we advise to use the PBIX files which can be found on GitHub.
-More information:[Appendix: Deploy the app and publish Power BI dashboard (US Government customers only)](#appendix-deploy-the-app-and-publish-power-bi-dashboard-us-government-customers-only).
+> If you intend to customize the report, we advise that you use the PBIX files that can be found on GitHub.
+More information: [Appendix: Deploy the app and publish Power BI dashboard (US Government customers only)](#appendix-deploy-the-app-and-publish-power-bi-dashboard-us-government-customers-only).

 ### Install template app for dashboards